mhomran/u-boot-rpi3-b-plus/README.md

 1. `config.txt`: Contains many configuration parameters for setting up the Raspberry Pi.
 1. `fixup.dat`: This is a linker file.

 Those files (except for `config.txt`) can be found in the firmware repository of raspberry pi <a href="https://github.com/raspberrypi/firmware/tree/master/boot">here</a>. `config.txt` is created and populated manually (this will be discussed later).
-You can leave empty for now.
+You can leave it empty for now.

 <img src="imgs/vendor-specific.png">